 Over 2 and a half miles of shoreline have been protected in just two years.

 The Lake Steward Program is open to all MN Lake Associations that are current members of MLR.

-If your Lake Association wants to participate in Lake Steward:
+If you are a member of a Lake Association that wants to participate in MLR’s Lake Steward Program: